biblibre/koha-plugin-theme-opac-lsd/README.md

 ## Presentation

-Some psychotic CSS rules for OPAC.
+Some psychedelic CSS rules for OPAC.

 Its main purpose is to create on a test/dev server an explicit visual difference with production server.